rocari96/looking_experiment/README.md

 - **d**: goes to next image.

 You have to label all the images at once for the result to be saved.
-When you are done with the task, a message will pop on the screen telling you that all images have been labelled, you can then quit the program.
+When you are done with the task, a message will pop on the screen telling you that all images have been labelled.
+It will save the output with your annotations.
+You can then quit the program.

 To double check that all images have been labeled, please run:
 ```